Falkland Palace: Reign of Mary, Queen of Scots

 Mary, Queen of Scots was born at Linlithgow Palace and moved to Stirling Castle in July 1543.
 Her mother, Mary of Guise, sometimes travelled without her to stay at Falkland Palace.
+Falkland and Stirling palaces were official residences of Mary of Guise as a widow, and she continued to keep wild boars for hunting in Falkland park.

-Mary of Guise was at Falkland in October 1546, and September 1549.
+Mary of Guise frequently stayed at Falkland, especially in autumn, and was recorded there in October 1546, and in September 1549.
+A letter, perhaps of 1548, mentions the refurbishment of the stables, the wardrobes, and the lodgings of one of her officials.

+Mary of Guise asked the Earl of Bothwell to escort her from Falkland to Stirling Castle for a convention or council in December 1549.
+In October 1552, Regent Arran (who ruled Scotland on behalf of Mary) wondered if Mary of Guise would come from Falkland for a Privy Council meeting because the palace and town were too small for the number of expected attendees.
+He wrote, "they will be a great company of folks and can not be easily lodged in Falkland".
 Regent Arran's daughter, Anne Hamilton, joined Mary of Guise at Falkland in June 1553.

 Nearby Myres Castle was the home of the Royal Macers and Sergeants at Arms who served Falkland Castle since at least the 16th century.
 John Scrimgeour of Myres supervised building at the Palace from 1532 to 1563.
 He wrote to Mary of Guise about repairs to Falkland and its lead roofs, delayed by the frosts, and the carts he needed to bring stones to the palace and timber from the harbour at Levenmouth.
-In May 1559 Scrimgeour repaired the stables and employed Adam Symmers to fix the palace windows, and he designed new ditches and fences for the garden.
+In May 1559 Scrimgeour repaired the stables and hired Adam Symmers to fix the palace windows.
+He also designed new ditches and fences for the garden.

-Mary, Queen of Scots, held her Maundy Thursday or "Skyris Thurisday" ceremony at Falkland in March 1562.
-She washed the feet of 19 young women, and John Balfour bought new linen cloth for aprons and towels which she gave to the maidens.
+Mary, Queen of Scots, returned from France in September 1561, and hosted a group of diplomats at Falkland.
+Her visits to Falkland have been tracked in archival sources.
+Mary held her Maundy Thursday or "Skyris Thurisday" ceremony at Falkland in March 1562, washing the feet of 19 young women.
+John Balfour bought new linen cloth for the aprons and towels which she gave to the maidens.
 The number of young women matched her age.
-She came for Easter in April 1563 and 1564.
-The queen's many visits to Falkland have been tracked in archival sources.
+Mary came for Easter at Falkland in April 1563 and 1564.

+During her visit in Easter 1562, James Hamilton, 3rd Earl of Arran came to Falkland bringing news of a conspiracy.
+He claimed that James Hepburn, 4th Earl of Bothwell planned to abduct Mary and the Earl of Moray from the deer park.
+Both Earls were imprisoned, and Arran was considered to be mentally ill.